realrubberduckdev/dp-blog/src/content/azure-policy-vnet-peering.md

 }
 ```

-The definition above creates virtual network peering with the hub virtual network for every new virtual network deployed.
+The definition above creates a virtual network peering with the hub virtual network for every new virtual network deployed.
-The parameters section (I am sure can optimized) automatically gets the name and id of the new virtual network being deployed and the hub details are hardcoded.
+The parameters section (which I am sure can be optimized) automatically gets the name and id of the new virtual network being deployed and the hub details are hard coded.

-## Testing tips
+## Testing Tips
 ### Patience
-Testing policy takes its time to get applied.
+Azure policies take time to get applied.
 It is difficult to predict when it has got applied, so I normally had to wait 10-15mins before checking if it has worked.
-Officially Azure portal will says it can take upto 30mins and yes it can.
+Officially Azure portal will say it can take up to 30mins and yes it can.
 ### ARM
-Test the `deployment` section by deploying outside of policy definition.
-Some of the errors during deployment can take long to show up.
+Test the `deployment` section by deploying outside of the policy definition.
+Some of the errors during deployment can take 5-10mins or longer to show up.
 ### Activity log
-Check activity log of resource group to spot `deployIfNotExists` and if it has succeeded.
+Check the activity log of the resource group to spot `deployIfNotExists` and if it has succeeded.
 It normally should give a useful error message if failed.

 # Conclusion
 Hope this was useful and saved you some time.
 Please do share your learnings.
 If you have any thoughts or comments please do get in touch with me on Twitter [@rubberduckdev](https://twitter.com/rubberduckdev).
 Or use the Disqus plugin below.